 Private healthcare in Kazakhstan

 Although private hospitals offer better treatment than public hospitals, expats may still face some challenges.
 While English-speaking doctors are more prevalent in the private healthcare sector, they can still be somewhat hard to find, especially in smaller towns and rural areas.
-Insurance companies should be able to recommend English-speaking doctors if there are any in the area.
-Otherwise, some medical insurance schemes include the services of a translator for doctors' visits.
+Insurance companies should be able to recommend English-speaking doctors if there are any available in the area.

-Private healthcare in Kazakhstan will still most likely not measure up to the standards that expats from America or Europe may be used to, but they are a definite step up from the country's public services.
+Private healthcare in Kazakhstan will still most likely not measure up to the standards that many expats may be used to, but they are a definite step up from the country's public services.
 For major operations or serious medical emergencies, expats are usually advised to utilise medical evacuation services to be airlifted to a nearby country for improved standards of medical treatment.

 Pharmacies in Kazakhstan

 Pharmacies are prevalent in Kazakhstan's larger cities, but expats should be aware that options may be limited.
-Herbal remedies are often recommended by doctors in combination with medication and expats used to the Western style of medicine may find this odd.
 Over-the-counter medications common in other countries may not be readily available in Kazakhstan, so it's best for expats to bring their own from home.

-Kazakh pharmacists will generally not be keen to answer questions about medication, so it is best to get full details from one's doctor on how to take the prescribed medication.
-Patient information leaflets should not be relied on as they don't usually come in English.
+Kazakhstani pharmacists may not be able to answer questions in English about medication or other health matters, so it is best to get full details from one's doctor on how to take the prescribed medication.

 Health hazards in Kazakhstan

-While Kazakhstan's main health concerns are non-communicable illnesses like cardiovascular disease, cancer and respiratory illnesses, cases of HIV and tuberculosis have been on the rise, so expats should take appropriate precautions to avoid becoming infected.
+While Kazakhstan's main health concerns are non-communicable illnesses such as cardiovascular disease, cancer and respiratory illnesses, cases of HIV and tuberculosis are prevalent, so expats should take appropriate precautions to avoid becoming infected.

 Pre-travel vaccinations in Kazakhstan

-Routine vaccinations should be up to date before travelling to Kazakhstan.
+Expats should ensure that routine vaccinations are up to date before travelling to Kazakhstan.
 Expats should also get vaccinations for typhoid and hepatitis A as there is a slight risk of contraction through contaminated food or water.

 Emergency services in Kazakhstan